Buying a Stratocaster? We have good news and bad news.

 There are so many models to choose from.

-Seriously, if you’re thinking of buying a Stratocaster, you really do have many different models to choose from.
+Seriously, if you’re thinking of buying a Stratocaster, you really do have a ton of models to choose from.
 You may or may not have enough to spend on a brand new Fender Strat (depending on prices in your local store) so, with the many choices, what is the right one for you?
-Ironically, only you can answer that question, because the guitar you choose really depends on the style of music you play, and your spending budget.
+Well, only you can answer that question, because the guitar you choose really depends on the style of music you play, and your spending budget.

-Since I don’t know what kind of music you like, I have to assume that you’ve asked about a Strat because you are into music that is not too aggressive (e.g., Very Heavy Metal) but, instead, prefer styles such as:
+Since I don’t know what kind of music you like, I have to assume that you’ve asked about a Strat because you’re into music that isn’t too aggressive (e.g., Heavy Metal) but, instead, prefer styles such as:

 - Rock and Roll